stormasm/textinput/README.md

 With just the ui crate which has been renamed to *ti*.

-The reason it has been renamed it so that gpui applications can use both the ui crate that comes with Zed along with another crate called ti.
+The reason it has been renamed is so that gpui applications can use both the ui crate that comes with Zed along with another crate called ti.

 Leaving the crate the same name as ui would cause a conflict.